Every skilled poker player has the c-bet (short for “continuation bet”) in their arsenal.

 Additionally, checking back with hands like this makes Hero’s check back range stronger, allowing her to better defend against turn bets.
 For these reasons, Hero can check the flop with the intention of extracting value (or bluff-catching versus bets) on later streets.

-When you have a made hand that is vulnerable to being outdrawn — like 8♥ 7♥ on a 7-3-2 flop — you should lean towards c-betting on the flop to deny equity.
-Such bets will force your opponent to fold unpaired hands that could catch up on the turn, which is win for you.
+When you have a made hand that is vulnerable to being outdrawn on a dry flop like on 7-3-2 you should lean towards c-betting on the flop to deny equity.
+Such bets will force your opponent to fold unpaired hands that could catch up on the turn, which is win when you’re holding such a vulnerable hand.

 2. When Your Super Strong Hand Blocks Your Opponent’s Strong Hands